Table of Contents

 Employee A: I have been reporting to the office daily, but still, my manager pushes me to be more productive every day.
-He never seems to be satisfied with my performance.
+He never seemed to be satisfied with my performance.

 Employee B: Do you take leaves frequently or long breaks while working?